Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: ActionVLM

 \subsection{Debiasing Feature Aggregation}

-To dynamically regulate the contribution of the language modality, we derive a reliability weight $\lambda_{lang}$ from the predicted LA $\hat{A}_{lang}$.
+To dynamically regulate the contribution of language, we derive a reliability weight $\lambda_{lang}$ from the predicted LA $\hat{A}_{lang}$, using it as a utility signal to determine whether language provides information beyond vision and should therefore participate in vision-grounded localization.
 To avoid assigning positive weights to negative advantages, we clip it and scale it into $[0,1)$ through sigmoid mapping:

-Rather than relying solely on language features for downstream tasks, we preserve the visual feature $F_{vis}$ and treat language features as residual refinement.
-Inspired by residual learning~\cite{he2016deep}, this design allows language to complement vision only when beneficial, thereby mitigating modality bias.
+Rather than relying solely on language features for downstream tasks, we preserve the visual feature $F_{vis}$ and treat language features as a bounded residual refinement.
+Inspired by residual learning~\cite{he2016deep}, this design keeps vision dominant and allows language to complement it only when beneficial, thereby mitigating modality bias.
 As illustrated in Fig.~\ref{Fig:framework}(b), the final representations for classification and localization are obtained via element-wise addition: